Monument: Creation and functions

-Monuments have been created for thousands of years, and they are often the most durable and famous symbols of ancient civilizations.
-Prehistoric tumuli, dolmens, and similar structures have been created in a large number of prehistoric cultures across the world, and the many forms of monumental tombs of the more wealthy and powerful members of a society are often the source of much of our information and art from those cultures.
-As societies became organized on a larger scale, so monuments so large as to be difficult to destroy like the Egyptian Pyramids, the Greek Parthenon, the Great Wall of China, Indian Taj Mahal or the Moai of Easter Island have become symbols of their civilizations.
-In more recent times, monumental structures such as the Statue of Liberty and Eiffel Tower have become iconic emblems of modern nation-states.
-The term monumentality relates to the symbolic status and physical presence of a monument.
-In this context, German art historian Helmut Scharf states that “A monument exists in the form of an object and also as symbol thereof.
-As a language symbol, a monument usually refers to something concrete, in some rare cases it is also used metaphorically ....
-A monument can be a language symbol for a unity of several monuments ... or only for a single one, but in a broader sense it can also be used in nearly all knowable planes of being. ...
-What is considered a monument always depends on the importance it attributes to the prevailing or traditional consciousness of a specific historical and social situation.”
+A formalist interpretation of monuments suggests their origins date back to antiquity and even prehistory.
+Archaeologists like Gordon Childe viewed ancient monuments as symbols of power.
+Historians such as Lewis Mumford proposed that the practice began with Paleolithic landmarks, which served as sites for communication with ancestral spirits.
+However, these perspectives often project modern uses of monuments onto ancient structures.
+In art history, monuments are seen as significant sculptural forms; in architecture and urban planning, they are crucial for city organization and mapping.
+These contemporary interpretations have been retroactively applied to ancient and non-Western structures.
+This modern concept of monuments aligns with how past constructions are labeled as monuments today.
+Françóise Choay highlights the distinction between these views: "The historic monument is a precisely datable invention of the West... exported and diffused beyond Europe from the late nineteenth century."
 Basically, the definition framework of the term monument depends on the current historical frame conditions.
 Aspects of the Culture of Remembrance and cultural memory are also linked to it, as well as questions about the concepts of public sphere and durability (of the one memorized) and the form and content of the monument (work-like monument).
-From an art historical point of view, the dichotomy of content and form opens up the problem of the “linguistic ability” of the monument.
-It becomes clear that language is an eminent part of a monument and it is often represented in “non-objective” or “architectural monuments”, at least with a plaque.
+From an art historical point of view, the dichotomy of content and form opens up the problem of the "linguistic ability" of the monument.
+It becomes clear that language is an eminent part of a monument and it is often represented in "non-objective" or "architectural monuments", at least with a plaque.
 In this connection, the debate touches on the social mechanisms that combine with Remembrance.
 These are acceptance of the monument as an object, the conveyed contents and the impact of these contents.